ooni/probe-cli/CONTRIBUTING.md

 the unlikely care where those guidelines conflict with this document, this document will take precedence.

-### Golang resources
+## Golang Resources

-We use golang as our primary language for the development of OONI Probe CLI and do check out the resources mentioned below, it may help you to level-up.
+We use golang as our primary language for the development of OONI Probe CLI and do check out the resources below, quite useful to read before contributing.

 - [Effective Go](https://go.dev/doc/effective_go)
 - [Go Code Review Comments](https://github.com/golang/go/wiki/CodeReviewComments)